The Circle Time Programme

 The C.I.R.C.L.E Time Programme is a whole school approach, which provides for the spiritual, moral, social and cultural development of it’s pupils, by developing a caring ethos, teaching by example, encouraging democratic values, pro-social behaviour, self discipline and motivation.
 It is a chance for schools to invite all their staff and the wider school community to an inspiring day.

 Would you like to develop the essential knowledge and skills throughout your school and cluster and create classrooms where academic excellence thrives?

-- Promote a whole school wellbeing programme, which builds social, emotional and behavioural skills with children and adults.
+- Promote a whole school wellbeing programme, which supports positive mental health and builds social, emotional and behavioural skills with children and adults.

-- Deliver SEAL, and the PSHE Curriculum in a fun, easy and user friendly way.
+- Deliver the PSHE Curriculum in a fun, easy and user friendly way.

 - Enhance the resiliency, confidence, self-esteem and wellbeing of adults and children.